Loading Dataset for Training

 Data Loaders

-A DataLoader is a class that takes care of handling the logic of iterating over a certain dataset.
+A DataLoader is an iterable class that takes care of handling the logic of iterating over a certain dataset.
 Thus, while a Dataset is concerned with loading and preprocessing samples one-by-one, the DataLoader is responsible for:

 • calling the dataset's __getitem__ method when needed